 The following images are related to the Black Horse on Kells Lane, Low Fell which has a special connection to our family, as according to our father, the BH, his local was 39 steps from our house.
 We've all (Four sons and several grandsons) treated the BH as our local from time to time but none more so than Rob who used to hold court there any day you cared to call.
-The following BH related images are all from Rob's original website
+Some of the following BH related images were on Rob's original website, some have been added by me, subsequently

 How come the Black Horse had this shirt draped over its roof?